-Changing the state of SCSEL changes the relationship of the characters on the alternate channel.
-SCSEL should either be used as a static configuration input or changed only when the state of TXCTx[1:0] on the alternate channel are such that SCSEL is ignored during the change.
+Changing the state of SCSEL will change the relationship of the characters to other channels.
+SCSEL should either be used as a static configuration input, or changed only when the state of TXCTx[1:0] on the alternate channels are such that SCSEL is ignored during the change.

-TX Mode 4 also supports an Atomic Word Sync Sequence.
-Unlike TX Mode 3, this sequence is started when both SCSEL and TXCTx[0] are sampled HIGH.
-With the exception of the combination of control bits used to initiate the sequence, the generation and operation of this Word Sync Sequence is the same as that documented for TX Mode 3.
+TX Mode 4 also supports an Word Sync Sequence.
+Unlike TX Mode 3, this sequence starts when SCSEL and TXCTx[0] are both high.
+With the exception of the combination of control bits used to initiate the sequence, the generation and operation of this Word Sync Sequence is the same as for TX Mode 3.

-TX Mode 5-Atomic Word Sync, No SCSEL
+TX Mode 5-Atomic Word Sync generation without SCSEL.

 When configured in TX Mode 5, the SCSEL signal is not used.
-In addition to the standard character encodings, both with and without atomic Word Sync Sequence generation, two additional encoding mappings are controlled by the Channel Bonding selection made through the RXMODE[1:0] inputs.
+In addition to the standard character encodings, two additional encoding mappings are controlled by the Channel Bonding selection made through the RXMODE[1:0] inputs.
 For non-bonded operation, the TXCTx[1:0] inputs for each channel control the characters generated by that channel.
 The specific characters generated by these bits are listed in Table 7.

 Table 7.
-TX Modes 5 and 8 Encoding, Non-Bonded (RXMODE[1] = LOW)
+TX Modes 5 and 8 Encoding, Non-bonded (RX-MODE[1] = LOW)

-SCSEL TXCTx[1] TXCTx[0] Characters Generated
+SCSEL TXCTx[1] TXCT×[0] Characters Generated

 Х 0 0 Encoded data character

-X 0 1 K28.5 fill character
+Х 0 1 K28.5 fill character

 Х 1 0 Special character code

-X 1 1 16-character Word Sync Sequence
+Х 1 1 16-character Word Sync Sequence

 TX Mode 5 also has the capability of generating an atomic Word Sync Sequence.
 For the sequence to be started, the TXCTx[1:0] inputs must both be sampled HIGH.
-With the exception of the combination of control bits used to initiate the sequence, the generation and operation of this Word Sync Sequence is the same as that documented for TX Mode 3.

-Two additional encoding maps are provided for use when receive channel bonding is enabled.
-When dual-channel bonding is enabled (RXMODE[1] = HIGH), the CYP15G0201DXB is configured such that channels A and B are bonded together to form a two-character-wide path.
+The generation and operation of this Word Sync Sequence is the same as TX Mode 3Two additional encoding maps are provided for use when receive channel bonding is enabled.
+When dual-channel bonding is enabled (RXMODE[1] = MID), the CYP(V)(W)15G0401DXB is configured such that channels A and B are bonded together to form a two-character-wide path, and channels C and D are bonded together to form a second two-character-wide path.

-When operated in this two-channel bonded mode, the TXCTA[0] and TXCTB[0] inputs control the interpretation of the data on both the A and B channels.
+When operated in this two-channel bonded mode, the TXCTA[0] and TXCTB[0] inputs control the interpretation of the data on both the A and B channels, while the TXCTC[0] and TXCTD[0] inputs control the interpretation of the data on both the C and D channels.
 The characters on each half of these bonded channels are controlled by the associated TXCTx[1] bit.
 The specific characters generated by these control bit combinations are listed in Table 8.